chiayolin/nbc/README.md

 Okay, so now if we want ot convert a hexadecimal number `bbb6ae` to a decimal number, then you will need yo enter `nbc -i hex -o dec bbb6ae` into the termianl.
 Else just like what it says above, every number base has three different forms.
-Therefore you can either enter `nbc -i h -o d bbb6ae` `nbc -i hexadecimal -o decimal bbb6ae`
+Therefore you can either enter `nbc -i h -o d bbb6ae`, `nbc -i hexadecimal -o decimal bbb6ae`, or any liget forms have shown above.
+This is what it might looks like on terminal:

+`$ nbc -i hex -o dec bbb6ae`

+Output:

+`12301998`

 ###Interactive Mode